The dark history of the climate debate

 Panic breaks out at the ANU Climate Change Department after a retiree wields a document at a dinner event.
 Staff demand relocation to a “more secure” facility.

 Scientifically-illiterate English grads everywhere marvel at neuroscientist Chris Mooney’s ability to somehow speak at their level.

 “Truth is so precious that she should be attended by a bodyguard of lies,” argues Stephan Lewandowsky by way of Winston Churchill in a seminal Conversation piece.
 The article goes on to recommend between 12 and 20 lies per truth, depending on the monetary preciousness of the latter.

-The relevance of the quote from Churchill practically speaks for itself, since—much like climate scientists today—he was engaged in a total war of mechanised murder against a population of millions of enemies.
+The relevance of the Churchill quote practically speaks for itself, since—much like climate scientists today—the great man was engaged in a total war of mechanized murder against a population of millions.